Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 - Odds to win the national championship: +4000

-- The Tigers have experienced the -biggest change in terms of their national championship odds, falling from +12500 at the beginning of the season to +50000.
+- Illinois' national championship odds (+4000) place it just 16th-best in the country, but according to computer rankings, it is 11th-best.

-- Based on its moneyline odds, Missouri has a 0.2% chance of winning the national championship.
+- The Fighting Illini have had the -biggest change in terms of their national championship odds, improving from +6000 at the start of the season to +4000.

 Check out all the futures bets available at BetMGM!